mwistrand/ng-simple-grid/README.md

 An Angular table component library built on Angular CDK, featuring infinite scroll and virtualized rendering capabilities.

+## Status and compatibility

+- Status: Pre-alpha.
+APIs and behavior may change without notice.
+- Intended for Angular applications using OnPush change detection throughout.
+Default Zone.js-driven change detection is not guaranteed to work as expected.
+- Especially important: if you project components using ChangeDetectionStrategy.DEFAULT as content children within the table components (e.g., cells, header/footer cells, or other projected content), updates may not render automatically.
+Prefer OnPush for content children or manually trigger change detection from the host component.

 ## Features

 - **Infinite Scroll**: Automatically load data as users scroll through the table